Nearly 10 million people watched the “Duck Dynasty” gang fly to Hawaii for some much-needed R&R Wednesday night, shattering A&E’s ratings record.

 It was the show’s third-season finale.

-* The much ballyhooed third season finale of PBS’s “Downton Abbey” averaged 8.2 million viewers last February, and is that show’s most successful season wrap-up to date, exceeding the season 2 finisher by nearly 3 million viewers.
+●The much-ballyhooed third-season finale of PBS’s “Downton Abbey” averaged 8.2 million viewers in February, and is that show’s most successful season wrap-up to date, exceeding the Season 2 finisher by nearly 3 million viewers.

-Until “Duck Dynasty” hit town, the most popular A&E series was “Storage Wars” which hit its peak in late November of 2011 when an episode snagged an average of 5.6 million.
+Until “Duck Dynasty” hit town, the most-popular A&E series was “Storage Wars,” which hit its peak in late November 2011 when an episode snagged an average of 5.6 million.

-In this age bracket, Wednesday’s episode also broke A&E records, averaging 5.6 million.
+In that age bracket, Wednesday’s episode also broke A&E records, averaging 5.6 million.

 That same night, Fox’s “American Idol” attracted 4.13 million 18-to-49-year-olds.

-The Fox singing competition was the most watched program overall on Wednesday night, thanks largely to its commanding lead among viewers aged 50 and older and women aged 25-to-54.
+The Fox singing competition was the most-watched program overall on Wednesday night, thanks largely to its commanding lead among viewers 50 and older and women 25 to 54.

-“Duck Dynasty” won in every other key measure that advertisers look at, including adults between the ages of 18-and-34 years — the unicorns of Madison Avenue.
+“Duck Dynasty” won in every other key measure that advertisers look at, including adults 18 to 34 years old, the unicorns of Madison Avenue.

 In that age group, “Duck Dynasty” beat “American Idol” by a whopping 70 percent.

-The male members of the Robertson clan all have faces that look like great grandma’s burst horsehair sofa.
+The male members of the Robertson clan all have faces that look like great-grandma’s burst horsehair sofa.
 The female members look like auditioners for a new edition of “Real Housewives.”
-The forest-dwelling Robertson clan got rich selling duck hunting supplies via their Duck Commander company.
+The Robertson clan got rich selling duck-hunting supplies via their Duck Commander company.

-Sadly, fame seems to have gone to the Robertson’s heads and they have demanded more than $200,000 per episode to return for a fourth season, according to The Hollywood Reporter.
-A&E assured reporters on Thursday that production will begin “shortly” on that fourth season, which is slated to premiere later in 2013.
+Sadly, fame seems to have gone to the Robertsons’ heads and they have demanded more than $200,000 per episode to return for a fourth season, according to the Hollywood Reporter.
+A&E assured reporters on Thursday that production will begin “shortly” on that fourth season, which is slated to premiere later this year.